aplteam/Tatin/docs/PublishingPackages.md

 userCommandScript: "APLSource/MyUserCommand.dyalog",
 ```

-The fact that the parameter exists and is not empty tells Tatin that is is a user command, and the path allows Tatin to first install everything as usual and then copy the script to the root of the package installation folder.
+The fact that the parameter exists and is not empty tells Tatin that it is a user command, and the path allows Tatin to first install everything as usual and then move the script to the root of the package installation folder.

 The installed package will then comprise: